Demographics of Singapore: Post-independence

-Pre-Independence
+Pre-independence

 Singapore, following its founding as a British free port by Stamford Raffles in the 19th century, did not have a sizeable native population as the population became dominated by three main groups of immigrants.
 When Raffles arrived in Singapore in January 1819, Singapore had approximately 120 Malays, 30 Chinese and some native tribes (Orang Laut) under the rule of the Temenggung.
 Around 100 of the Malays had originally moved to Singapore from the mainland (Johor) in 1811, led by the Temenggung.
 Other estimates place the then population of Singapore at 1,000, belonging to various local tribes.
-Early census figures show a long influx of migrant workers into the country, initially comprising mostly Malays, but shortly thereafter followed by the Chinese.
+Early census figures show a long influx of migrant workers into the country, initially consisting mostly of Malays, but shortly thereafter followed by the Chinese.
 By 1821, the population was estimated to have increased to 4,724 Malays and 1,150 Chinese.

 In the first census of 1824, 6,505 out of the 10,683 total were Malays and Bugis, constituting over 60% of the population.
 Large number of Chinese migrants started to enter Singapore just months after it became a British settlement, and they were predominantly male.
 In 1826, official census figures give a total population of 13,750, with 6,088 Chinese, 4,790 Malays, 1,242 Bugis, 1,021 Indians from Bengal (244) and the Coromandel Coast (777), smaller number of Javanese (267), Europeans (87) and other peoples.
 The population total of Singapore increased to 16,000 in 1829, 26,000 five years later.
 By 1836, the Chinese at 13,749 had become the most populous ethnic group, overtaking the broad Malay grouping (12,538, including other groups such as the Bugis, Javanese, and Balinese from the Dutch East Indies).
 By 1849, the population had reached 59,043, 24,790 of them Chinese.